Tracking List: *GRC Endorsed Bills

 Overview:

-The bill proposes the creation of a commission tasked with examining and making recommendations to ensure fair and adequate funding for PreK-12 public education in Massachusetts.
+The bill creates a commission to make recommendations to ensure fair and adequate funding for PreK-12 public education.
 The commission will review all facets of the school funding formula and additional financial mechanisms for public schools, concentrating on the foundation budget's components, the necessity to eliminate the cap on the foundation inflation index, and the financial needs for special education and student transportation.
 It will also assess the effects of low and declining enrollments, the hurdles faced by rural districts, and the sufficiency of local contribution efforts, among other concerns.
+The commission will consist of legislators, education stakeholders, and individuals with expertise in education or municipal finance.

 This overview was generated by AI and may contain errors.
 Please verify for accuracy.